 It’s been six years since Kubernetes v1.0 was released in 2015, and since then it’s become a critical technology foundation to deploy modern, cloud native applications with speed, develop them with agility and scale them with flexibility.
-With a fast-maturing ecosystem, advancements in tooling are making it possible for a new wave of applications to be deployed on Kubernetes.
+With a fast-maturing ecosystem, advancements in tooling are making it possible for a new Ocean for Apache Spark of applications to be deployed on Kubernetes.
 Stateful, big data applications, once thought to be too hard to manage with Kubernetes, are now catching up and using it as a first-class cluster orchestrator.

 While Kubernetes brings simplicity and standardization to containers and services, it makes the underlying cloud infrastructure challenging to manage.
 Even experienced DevOps teams struggle with the manual, complex and resource-intensive tasks for scaling, provisioning and managing infrastructure.
 Getting this right can help companies achieve the promises of Kubernetes and the cloud, but getting it wrong can lead to wasted resources, burned out teams, underperforming applications and high cloud bills.